Why Was The World's First Cash Machine In Enfield?

 The historic site today.
 Image Matt Brown

 The US wouldn't unveil its first ATM for another two years (they'd obviously prioritised putting a man on the moon) and the same went for the Australians (their Chubb cash machines didn't instantly hand back the card — it was posted to you).
-Here was a chance for the Brits to give their technological know-how a twirl, so surely it'd have been better to demonstrate the cash machine in Leicester Square, with, say, Michael Caine punching in his four digits?
+Here was a chance for the Brits to give their technological nous a twirl, so surely it'd have been better to demonstrate the cash machine in Leicester Square, with, say, Michael Caine or Elizabeth Taylor punching in their four digits?

 It turns out Barclays had its reasons.
 For the location, at least.